 These fields allow you to set the Ultra DMA in use.
 When Auto is selected, the BIOS will select the best available option after checking your hard drive or CD-ROM.

-Auto The BIOS will automatically detect the settings for you.
+Auto The BIOS will automatically detect the settings for

 Disabled The BIOS will not detect these categories.

-VIA OnChip PCI Device
+3.1.4.2 VIA OnChip PCI Device

 Move the cursor to this field and press <Enter>.
-The following fields will appear.
+The following screen will appear.